Logo Image for Writing Support

 In the above example the head of the subject phrase is "studies" and there are two premodifiers; the adjective "separate" and the noun modifier "attribution".
 The adjective "separate" really applies to "attribution studies": separate [attribution studies].

-In the above example the head of the object is "policies" which is part of a prepositional phrase See the glossary definition "of public policies". "increasing" is a participial adjective modifying the noun "number", which is itself modified by an embedded prepositional phrase.
+In the above example the head of the object is "policies" which is part of a prepositional phrase "of public policies". "increasing" is a participial adjective modifying the noun "number", which is itself modified by an embedded prepositional phrase.
 You can see that we have a complex structure here, but these are not uncommon in academic writing.
 You can see more about these constructions and embedding on the prepositional phrase page.

 Optional Elements